MonstoBusta/ExperimentConTrolS/README.md

 ## What's this mod?

-This mod adds better controls, reach-around features, etc.
+Did I mention that this mod adds better controls, reach-around features, etc. That includes stuff like controller support.

-Have you ever dreamed of test CTS combat with your controller?
-Yes?
-Then this mod is made for you!
+Ever wanted to test CTS combat with your controller?
+Then this mod is for you!

-Did I forget to mention this mod adds controller support.
+Did I forget to mention this mod adds controller support?

 ## ✅ Features: